-It’s not easy to workout with kids around.
-So much time is taken up by housework, employment and spending time together as a family.
-But here are 10 ways to workout with kids, you’ll be sure to find one that works for you.
+It’s not easy to work out with kids around.
+So much time is taken up by housework, employment, and spending time together as a family.
+But here are ten ways to workout with kids, you’ll be sure to find one that works for you.

 10 ways to workout with kids

-I know not everyone wants to wake up early in the morning just so they can workout.
+I know not everyone wants to wake up early in the morning so that they can workout.
 But it is a great way to fit a few more things into your day.

 A short or long stroll is better than nothing.
 On a nice day, I like to walk to the shops when I need to pick up a few supplies.